kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 - [master-informing gce-scale-correctness](https://testgrid.k8s.io/sig-release-master-informing#gce-master-scale-correctness)
 - [master-informing gce-scale-performance](https://testgrid.k8s.io/sig-release-master-informing#gce-master-scale-performance)
 - `release 1.xx-blocking gce-cos-1.xx-scalability-100`

+Importantly, the expensive scalability jobs that run on master-informing do not run or appear on release-1.x.y-informing because we don't currently run them against the release branch as well as master.
+As such, you need to look at these in master-informing even after you've otherwise stopped tracking master, and may need to interpret the delta between master and your release branch.

 The CI Signal lead should
 - Continuously monitor these tests early in the release cycle, ensure issues are filed and escalated to the Release team and right owners in SIG-Scalability (@bobwise, @shyamjvs, @wojtek-t)